Prime Minister of Sweden: Appointment

 To appoint a new prime minister, the speaker of the Riksdag holds consultations with party leaders to propose a candidate to be submitted for approval to the Riksdag.

 The speaker's proposed candidate is then elected through negative parliamentarism.
 In practice, this means that the prime minister nominee is confirmed if fewer than 175 MPs vote 'no', regardless of the number of 'yes' votes or abstentions.
 This is described as being "tolerated" by a majority of the Riksdag.

 After approval by the Riksdag, the new prime minister-designate must inform the Riksdag which ministers are chosen to make up the new government.

-The formal change of government, and thus the start of the term for the new Prime Minister takes place at a Council of State at the Royal Palace.
-This is a government meeting chaired by the King, currently Carl XVI Gustaf.
+The formal change of government, and thus the start of the term for the new prime minister takes place at a Council of State at the Royal Palace.
+This is a government meeting chaired by the king, currently Carl XVI Gustaf.
 During this meeting, the speaker gives an account of the nomination and election process.
-The king then announces that a change of government has taken place, finalising the appointment of the new Prime Minister and their government.
+The King then announces that a change of government has taken place, finalising the appointment of the new prime minister and their government.
+The handover of the prime minister's commission has usually taken place in the Riksdag before the Council of State.
+In 2022 with the appointment of Ulf Kristersson, however, speaker Andreas Norlén handed it over during the meeting of the Council of State after asking for and receiving the Kings approval to do so, a pure formality.